salesforcecli/plugin-custom-metadata/README.md

-  -d, --outputdir=outputdir                             the directory to store the newly created files -l, --label=label                                     label for the custom metadata type -n, --typename=typename                               (required) unique object name for the custom metadata type -p, --plurallabel=plurallabel                         plural label for the custom metadata type; if blank, uses label -v, --visibility=(PackageProtected|Protected|Public)  [default: Public] visibility for the type --json                                                format output as json --loglevel=(trace|debug|info|warn|error|fatal)        logging level for this command invocation
+  -d, --outputdir=outputdir                             the directory to store the newly created files -l, --label=label                                     label for the custom metadata type -n, --typename=typename                               (required) unique object name for the custom metadata type -p, --plurallabel=plurallabel                         plural version of the label value; if blank, uses label -v, --visibility=(PackageProtected|Protected|Public)  [default: Public] visibility for the type --json                                                format output as json --loglevel=(trace|debug|info|warn|error|fatal)        logging level for this command invocation